Bryan De La Cruz Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is 16th in MLB with a collective nine strikeouts per nine innings.
+- The Braves have a 3.32 team ERA that ranks fourth across all league pitching staffs.

-- The Braves have a 3.47 team ERA that ranks sixth among all league pitching staffs.
+- The Braves allow the second-fewest home runs in baseball (15 total, 0.7 per game).

-- The Braves surrender the second-fewest home runs in baseball (15 total, 0.7 per game).
+- The Braves are sending Morton (2-2) to make his fifth start of the season.
+He is 2-2 with a 3.22 ERA and 17 strikeouts through 22 1/3 innings pitched.

-- Strider (2-0) takes the mound for the Braves in his fifth start of the season.
-He's put together a 2.45 ERA in 22 2/3 innings pitched, with 36 strikeouts.
+- His most recent time out came on Wednesday against the San Diego Padres, when the right-hander threw six innings, surrendering one earned run while allowing five hits.

-- In his last time out on Wednesday, the right-hander went six scoreless innings against the San Diego Padres while surrendering one hit.
+- The 39-year-old has an ERA of 3.22, with 6.9 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .289 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.